DJDanl/cpp-docs.pt-br/docs/standard-library/basic-string-class.md

 ### <a name="parameters"></a>Parâmetros

-`_Ch` O caractere a ser adicionado ao final da cadeia de caracteres.
+*CH* o caractere a ser adicionado ao final da cadeia de caracteres.

 ### <a name="remarks"></a>Comentários